 The first mural is called, “In Peace and Harmony with Nature”, which is said to symbolize environmental destruction vs. environmental healing.
 It’s located in the west side baggage claim.

 The second mural is titled, “Children of the World Dream of Peace”, which depicts a war vs. peace theme.
 It was previously located in the east side baggage claim.

-Not only are these pieces quite weird, let alone to be used as airport art, but both have unsuspectingly worked to fuel speculation that Denver International Airport is part of a larger conspiracy centered around a group known as the New World Order.
+Not only are these pieces quite weird, especially to be used as airport art, but both have unsuspectingly fueled speculation that the Denver International Airport is part of a larger conspiracy centered around a group known as the New World Order (NWO).